 A bone scan can help show if a cancer has spread to the bones.

 For this test, a small amount of low-level radioactive material is injected into a vein (intravenously, or IV).
 The substance settles in areas of bone changes throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of your skeleton.

 Areas of active bone changes attract the radioactivity and show up as “hot spots.”
 These areas may suggest metastatic cancer, but arthritis or other bone diseases can also cause the same pattern.
 To distinguish among these conditions, your cancer care team may use other imaging tests such as plain x-rays or MRI scans to get a better look at the areas that light up, or they may even take biopsy samples of the bone.

-PET scans, which are often done in patients with non-small cell lung cancer, can usually show if cancer has spread to the bones, so bone scans aren’t needed very often.
+Bone scans aren’t needed very often because PET scans, which are often done in patients with non-small cell lung cancer, can usually show if cancer has spread to the bones.
 Bone scans are done mainly when there is reason to think the cancer may have spread to the bones (because of symptoms such as bone pain) and other test results aren’t clear.